 Secure Seas is a maritime security assistance initiative that aims to bolster the capabilities of Eastern Caribbean nations to deter threats associated with Transnational Organized Crime.
 The program, managed by U.S. Southern Command, provides boats, communications systems and training to nine Caribbean nations.

-The Secure Seas program falls under the Caribbean Basin Security Initiative (CBSI), a regional security partnership initiative first announced by President Obama during the Fifth Summit of the Americas in 2009.
+The Secure Seas program, began in 2012, falls under the Caribbean Basin Security Initiative (CBSI), a regional security partnership initiative first announced by President Obama during the Fifth Summit of the Americas in 2009.
 Secure Seas aims to facilitate a collective maritime security approach in the Eastern Caribbean and enable participating nations to effectively work together to counter the regional threats posed by Transnational Organized Crime.

 The provided capabilities are intended to compliment the participating nations’ ongoing patrol efforts and yield a persistent, regional partnership to address shared security concerns.